 Within a year, I was once again a homeowner.
 I managed to pay off the new mortgage in five years.
 I focused on long-term investing and have seen a significant increase in my net worth during the post-divorce years.
 I also drew up a new financial plan for retirement.
 When will my expenses exceed my income?
 My latest calculations put the crossover point at age 112.

 Dennis E. Quillen is a retired economic geographer and university professor.
-A fan of blackjack and long-term investing, his previous blog was Getting Comped.
+A fan of blackjack and long-term investing, his previous article was Getting Comped.